-Appropriateness: The RRG's goal is to proactively increase regional solid waste and pollution reduction outreach effectiveness with a uniform message throughout Western Placer County.
+Appropriateness: The RRG's goal is to reduce regional solid waste and with a uniform message throughout Western Placer County.
 The RRG is attempting to stretch diminishing resources among all member agencies by pooling and sharing resources and costs and using them as efficiently and effectively as possible.

-Effectiveness: No data has been collected yet regarding effectiveness assessments for the One Big Bin website or other outreach.
+Effectiveness: The RRG is currently not collecting data relative to assessing effectiveness of individual promotions or for the general One Big Bin program.
 The goal is to achieve Outcome Level 3 - Changing Behavior.

 6.c.
-Establish Storm Water Education booth for use at City-sponsored and community events in 2009 and each year thereafter.
+Establish Stormwater Education booth to provide outreach at City-sponsored and community events in 2009 and each year thereafter.